What is Human Trafficking?

 Human trafficking is a form of modern-day slavery.
 It is a crime involving the exploitation of someone for the purpose of compelled labor or a commercial sex act through the use of force, fraud, or coercion.
 Where a person younger than 18 is induced to perform a commercial sex act, it is a crime regardless of whether there is any force, fraud, or coercion.
 Victims can be women and men, adults and children, citizens and noncitizens.
 Trafficking in persons occurs throughout the world, including in the United States.

-Many victims of human trafficking are forced to work in prostitution or the sex entertainment industry, but trafficking also occurs in forms of labor exploitation in urban, suburban, and rural areas.
-Victims of labor trafficking who have been identified in the United States include domestic servants, restaurant staff, hotel employees, factory workers and agricultural laborers.
+Many victims of human trafficking are forced to work in prostitution, but trafficking also occurs in forms of labor exploitation in urban, suburban, and rural areas.
+Victims of labor trafficking who have been identified in the United States include domestic servants, restaurant staff, hotel employees, factory workers, and agricultural laborers.

 Traffickers use various techniques to control their victims and keep them enslaved.
 Some traffickers hold their victims under lock and key.
-However, the more frequent practice is to use less obvious techniques including:
+However, the more frequent practice is to use less obvious techniques such as the following:

-- Isolation from the public - limiting contact with outsiders and making sure that any contact is monitored or superficial in nature
+- Isolation from the public by limiting contact with outsiders and making sure that any contact is monitored or superficial in nature;

-- Use or threat of violence toward victims and/or family members
+- Use or threat of violence toward victims or their family members;

-- The threat of shaming victims by exposing circumstances to family
+- The threat of shaming victims by exposing humiliating circumstances to their families;

-- Sex trafficking [i.e., the recruitment, harboring, transportation, provision, or obtaining of a person for the purpose of a commercial sex act] in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act has not attained 18 years of age; or
+- Sex trafficking [i.e., the recruitment, harboring, transportation, provision, obtaining, patronizing, or soliciting of a person for the purpose of a commercial sex act] in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act has not attained 18 years of age; or